 Corneal Ulcers In Cats Due To Herpesvirus-1 Infection

-The rhinotracheitis or herpes-1 virus can form a carrier state in the eyes of cats causing periodic corneal ulcers.
+The rhinotracheitis aka herpes-1 virus can form a carrier state in the eyes of cats causing periodic corneal ulcers.
 These ulcers come and go with stress.
 When inactive, the cornea is left with pinpoint, milky white, rounded scars.
-When this viral disease is suspected and the signs are severe or persistent, many cats receive topical antiviral drugs such as diluted trifluridine (Viroptic, trifluorothymidine) and oral famciclovire.
+When this viral disease is suspected and the signs are severe or persistent, many cats receive topical antiviral drugs such as diluted trifluridine (Viroptic®, trifluorothymidine) and oral famciclovir.
 Topical antibiotic drops or ointments might be given as well to prevent secondary bacterial infections.

-The amino acid, l-lysine, has been found to help many cases of rhinotracheitis conjunctivitis resolve.
-This amino acid reduces the amount of another amino acid, arginine, that is present in the cat’s body.
+The amino acid, l-lysine, has been found by some to assist many cases of rhinotracheitis conjunctivitis resolve.
+The thought is that this amino acid reduces the amount of another amino acid, arginine, that is present in the cat’s body.
 Arginine is thought to be necessary for herpesvirus to reproduce.
 Many cat owners continue the supplement indefinitely.
 Lysine can be purchased at health food stores.
 Pick a brand that is propylene glycol-free.
-You can read more about this viral infection and the many ways it affects cats here, here, here , here and here.
+You can read more about this viral infection and the many ways it affects cats here, here, here, here and here.

 Boston Terriers and Boxers have corneas that just do not seem to heal well.
 When these breeds and others with similar head conformation develop corneal ulcers, some veterinarians believe that topical vitamin E solution hastens healing.

 Corneal Ulcers Due To Bacterial Or Fungal Infection